 Use COVID-19 Alert Level 2 contact tracing form when on campus.

 Massey Business School

 I am from Hohhot, Inner Mongolia.
-I worked as a manager and an assistant economist for six years at Hohhot Railway Bureau.
-As part of my work experience, I became increasingly aware of the importance of a healthy work environment.
-I chose Massey University for my PhD studies as the university has the professional research Healthy Work Group, focusing on psychosocial risks related to the work environment being my specialist area of study.
-After my PhD study I hope I will continue to make contribution to healthy work as a scholar in academia.
+I am a research assistant at the University of Auckland, AUT and Massey University.
+I chose Massey University for my PhD as the university has the professional research Healthy Work Group, focusing on psychosocial factors in workplace health and safety being my specialist area of study.
+After my PhD study, I hope I will continue to make contributions to healthy work as a scholar in academia.